Skip to content

 For a focused contenteditable, kerf takes the heavier-handed approach: the entire subtree is skipped on this morph, the same way data-morph-skip works.
 The user’s typed content, caret position, and any multi-range selection survive verbatim — including any custom DOM they produced (<b>, <a>, line breaks, etc.).
 The trade-off is that any update to the contenteditable’s attributes or children is also deferred until the next render after the user blurs.

-This is the behaviour you almost always want for in-progress rich-text editing: don’t disturb the editor mid-edit.
+This is the behavior you almost always want for in-progress rich-text editing: don’t disturb the editor mid-edit.
 If you want kerf to drive a contenteditable’s content despite the user being focused, that’s outside the framework — manage it imperatively or move that state outside the contenteditable.

 For anything else with focus (a <button>, <a>, <div tabindex>), the diff proceeds normally.
 There’s no special handling — none of those elements have user-visible state that a re-render would clobber.